balbayrak/AspCoreDataTable/README.md

 # AspCoreDataTable

-A htmlHelper for jquery datatable.
+A htmlHelper for [jquery datatable](https://datatables.net/) .
 This helper provides server side ability with wrapping jquery datatable.
 Create a datatable without knowing jquery datatable usage.

 * **Add AspCoreDataTable package to your project.**